TriumphLLC/Blend4Web/doc_src/viewer.rst

     The engine build date and time.
 In the developer version this shows the page load time.

 **Scene**
-    Loaded scene name from the ``assets.json`` file.
+    The name of the loaded scene.
 Path to the file pops-up on mouse hover.

 **Loaded**
     Loading progress and time.